ncoghlan/misc/notes/python3/questions_and_answers.rst

-and will not be, fixed, as fixing them within the constraints of the Python 2 text model is considered too hard to be worth the effort (to put that effort into context: if you judge the core development team by our *actions* it is clear that we consider that creating and promoting Python 3 is an *easier* and *more pleasant* alternative to attempting to fix those issues while abiding by Python 2's backwards compatibility requirements).
+and will not be, fixed, as fixing them within the constraints of the Python 2 text model is considered too hard to be worth the effort (to put that effort into context: if you judge the core development team by our *actions* it is clear that we consider that creating and promoting Python 3 was an *easier* and *more pleasant* alternative to attempting to fix those issues while abiding by Python 2's backwards compatibility requirements).

 The revised text model in Python 3 also means that the *primary* string type is now fully Unicode capable.
-This brings Python closer to the model used in the JVM, .NET CLR and other Unicode capable Windows APIs.
+This brings Python closer to the model used in the JVM, Android, .NET CLR, and Unicode capable Windows APIs.
 One key consequence of this is that the interpreter core in Python 3 is far more tolerant of paths that contain Unicode characters on Windows (so, for example, having a non-ASCII character in your username should no